 C4D - Layers

 LightWave - Include the .lws with the model and organize using a null object

 2.7 Textures and Materials

-2.7.1 At least one material must be applied to the model to represent real-world object surfaces.
-While not every object must have a material or texture, the customer should be able to render the model upon purchase and get quality surface representation.
+2.7.1 At least one material must be applied to each object to represent real-world object surfaces.
+The customer should be able to render the model upon purchase and get quality surface representation.

 2.7.5 No texture paths referenced by model.
 Any texture paths must be stripped from model.
 See Texture References.

 2.8 UVs - A model with mapped textures must meet these requirements: